Top 10 Films

 Year: 1999

-💬 Favorite Quote
+💬 Favourite Quote

 I'm trying to free your mind, Neo.
 But I can only show you the door.
 You're the one that has to walk through it.

-Honorable Mentions
+Honourable Mentions

 These almost made the list, and on another day, some of them might have: